На русском языке

 Geodetic precession also occurs in LITG, where the curvature of spacetime is not taken into account.
 From the perspective of the observer in the reference frame of the rotating particle, the body moves around the particle in some orbit, creating the torsion field.
 This torsion field acts on the spin of the particle, creating the moment of force and the corresponding spin precession of the particle.
 Both effects, from the spacetime curvature and from the spin-orbit interaction of torsion fields, depend on the same variables and can be added.
 According to GTR and to the results of experiments, [33] the contribution from the curvature of spacetime is two times greater than the contribution from the interaction of torsion fields.
 This gives the formula for the angular velocity of the precession of gyroscope, which equivalent to the rotating test particle:

-where ~ \mathbf{V_g} is the velocity of the motion of the gyroscope in the orbit, ~ \mathbf{\Gamma } is the gravitational acceleration acting on the gyroscope from the massive body, ~ c_{g} is the speed of gravitation propagation.
+where ~ \mathbf{V_g} is the velocity of the motion of the gyroscope in the orbit, ~ \mathbf{\Gamma } is the gravitational acceleration acting on the gyroscope from the massive body.

 For accurate calculation of geodetic precession in CTG we should use the form of the metric near the rotating massive body and with the help of it calculate the orbital motion of the rotating test particle.
 As in the case of the orbital Lense-Thirring effect, the indefinite coefficients in the metric are subject to redefining in comparison with the experimental results.